CaiGroup/dna-seqfish-plus/readme.md

 Free for non-commercial and academic research.
 The software is bound by the licensing rules of California Institute of Technology (Caltech)

 ## Image Processing Team
-* Yodai Takei
+* Yodai Takei - writing, cleaning, debugging, and validating code
+* Nico Pierson - writing, cleaning, debugging, and validating code
 * Sheel Shah - decoding, spot finding, and 3D radial center
-* Nico Pierson - writing, cleaning, debugging, and validating code
 * Jonathan White - fiduciary alignment